I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

 Soon enough, you will get into the habit of effortlessly plucking out the comical and funny side of situations that may seem mundane on the surface.

-8) Get into the habit of manipulating conversations and awkward situations with humor
+8) Get into the habit of transforming conversations and awkward situations with humor

 Pull out a humorous trump card from the repertoire of witty anecdotes that you may have experienced yourself.
 Use them as a tool to steer and manipulate conversations your way.
 The art of getting out of awkward situations with funny lines is a part and parcel of having a good sense of humor.